Introduction

 - A bankruptcy check (less than 12 months old) establishing financial soundness

-By submitting these proof documents, each applicant shows they meet the standards necessary to obtain an AFSL.
+By submitting these People Proofs, each applicant shows they meet the standards necessary to obtain an AFSL.
 These checks also help ASIC determine if any individual poses a risk to clients, financial products, or the broader financial services laws.

 Speak with an AFSL Lawyer Today